RP

 3. Baked Fish and Chips

-Baked fish and chips on a plate with tartar sauce and lemon wedges
+Baked fish and chips with tartar sauce, lemon, fries, and salad on a restaurant plate

 Crispy oven-baked cod with golden potato wedges